Kris Bryant Player Props: Rockies vs. Marlins

-On Friday, Kris Bryant (.500 slugging percentage in past 10 games, including three home runs) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+On Saturday, Kris Bryant (hitting .176 in his past 10 games) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Johnny Cueto.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Astros.
+In his previous game he had a hitless performance (0-for-2) against the Marlins.

 Kris Bryant Game Info & Props vs. the Marlins